McLargo/python-lessons/docs/beginner/dict_vs_defaultdict.md

 ## Use defaultdict

-**defaultdict** enables a dict with a default value.
-Useful in the occasions where you need a default value always.
+**defaultdict** enables a dict with a default value, even if requested with square brackets.
+When setting `defaultdict`, you can send as first argument (`default_factory`) a function that will be called when key is not present in dict .
 String, int, list, None... any type you want.
+If you don't set `default_factory`, KeyError will be raised if key is not present.

 ::: src.beginner.dict_vs_defaultdict
     options: